-Business actors' perceptions of each construct item are measured using a 7-point Likert scale (Díaz et al., 2015; Good & Hyman, 2020; Gupta & Shrivastava, 2021; Huang Yin et al., 2019) because it is suitable for analysing structural equation models (Dawes, 2008), and ensuring interest and confidence (Hair et al., 2021).
-Huang Yin et al. (2019) and Rossiter (2002) suggested that when using a 7-point Likert scale, it is preferable to use the following categories: (1) strongly disagree, (2) disagree, (3) disagree, (4)

-neutral, (5) entirely agree, (6) agree, and (7) strongly agree, because they have clear linguistic qualifications.
-Each adapted construct item with good validity and reliability will be translated back-to-back into the respondent's language to obtain a good model (Brislin, 1970).
+Business actors' perceptions of each construct item are measured using a 7-point Likert scale (Díaz et al., 2015; Good & Hyman, 2020; Gupta & Shrivastava, 2021; Huang Yin et al., 2019) because it is suitable for analyzing structural equation models (Dawes, 2008), and ensuring interest and confidence (Hair et al., 2021; Huang Yin et al., 2019; Rossiter, 2002) suggest that when using a 7-point Likert scale it is preferable with the following categories: (1) strongly disagree, (2) disagree, (3) disagree, (4) neutral, (5) entirely agree, (6) agree, and (7) strongly agree, because they have clear linguistic qualifications.
+Each adapted construct item with good validity and reliability will be translated back-to-back into the respondent's language (Brislin, 1970) to obtain a good model.
+Appendix 1 explains the variable operationalization of FoMO based on previous research.